-If you like working with people, social work and social care work can offer a worthwhile job that could turn into a rewarding career.
+If you like working with people, social work and social care work can offer a worthwhile job.
+It could also turn into a rewarding career.

-We offer lots of opportunities covering a wide range of jobs and careers in all related social work and social care fields.
-We employ social workers, care workers and support staff in various capacities and our staff work with either children, young people and their families or adults.
+We offer opportunities covering a wide range of jobs and careers in all related social work and social care fields.
+We employ social workers, care workers and support staff in various capacities.
+Our staff work with either children, young people and their families or adults.

 Working with Children

 Children's Social Care is responsible for assessing and meeting the needs of:

 - children in need (disabled children, young carers and children who have been adopted);

 - and children subject to a Child Protection Plan.

 Social care for children and families provides help to families to enable them to meet the needs of their children.
 It can give support to families and more specialist help when it is required.
 This is so children are able to be brought up and cared for within their own families.

 The following services are available: